tjhowse/sand_drawing/README.md

 [Playlist on Youtube.](https://www.youtube.com/playlist?list=PLT7ckgz8vcoY2YFqqQTA0kUofwehtqQul) Maybe worth watching.

+## PCB

+The PCB is quite simple and cheap.
+PCBWay generously sponsored a production run of the v1.2 PCBs and they came out perfect.
+You can order the PCB using [this link](https://www.pcbway.com/project/shareproject/Sand_Drawing_Robot_control_board_344d0ab2.html) and I'll get a small cut.
+PCBWay asked me to review the board in a youtube video and link it in the readme, but required no further quid pro quo.

 ## Build logs

 For now the build logs are on [my wiki](https://wiki.tjhowse.com/doku.php?id=projects:sand_drawing:overview).
 Over time they'll morph into actual instructions and end up in this repo.